Admin authentication¶

 validate_request_size(body, max_bytes=32 * 1024)before parsing JSON. - Catch

 LoginErrorand translate to HTTP 401.
-Don't catchExceptionβ internal bugs should bubble to the platform's 500 handler, not leak as the 401 body. - Emit
+Do not catchException, because internal bugs should bubble to the platform's 500 handler rather than leak as the 401 body. - Emit

-Content-Security-Policy: script-src 'self' 'nonce-β¦'on/admin(or any page that renders the JWT-handling JS) so a reflected XSS sink can't exfiltrate the token fromsessionStorage.
+Content-Security-Policy: script-src 'self' 'nonce-…'on/admin(or any page that renders the JWT-handling JS) so a reflected XSS sink cannot exfiltrate the token fromsessionStorage.